wildpeaches/wildpeaches/src/_content/posts/2020-08-26-the-boonie-conundrum.md

 $$ N(t) = N_0 e^{ \frac{\alpha}{\beta} \left( 1 - e^{\beta (t + t_e)} \right) }. $$

 $L$ represents the probability of leakage at time $t$ and $\phi$ is the Poisson distributed mean number of failures per unit time.
 The Gompertz function $N(t)$ has parameters $N_0$ for the initial number of conspirators, the average age of the conspirators $t_e$ at the time of the event, and empirically derived constants $\alpha = 10^{-4}$ and $\beta = 0.085$ which model how many conspirators take the mystery to their graves.
 The chance that the conspiracy outlives the conspirators declines rapidly with the number of people involved.

+Exponential growth means that the number of believers can increase very rapidly.
+For example, if each believer convinces just one more person each day, the total number of believers can double quickly.

 The Boonie Conundrum shows that while conspiracies do exist, eventually there's a reckoning.